MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-get-started-import-vendor-invoices.md

 ## Receive electronic invoices

+The Electronic Invoicing service performs two steps during invoice import from the data channels:

+    1. Accessing the mail box and reading e-mail.
+    2. Processing the emails.

+To perform these two steps, the client should call the service manually for each step.
+However, we recommend that you set up batch for receiving electronic documents.

 To receive electonic invoices, follow these steps:

 1. Go to **Organization administration** > **Periodic** > **Electronic documents** > **Receive electronic documents**.
 2. Select **OK** and then close the page.

-The Electronic Invoicing service performs several steps during invoices import from the Data channels.
-There are at least two steps - accessing mail box and reading e-mail, and processing it by the service.
-To perform these two steps the client should call the service at least twice.
-The recommendation is to setup batch for receiving electronic documents.

 ## View receive logs for electronic invoices

 To view the receive logs for electronic invoices, go to **Organization administration** > **Periodic** > **Electronic documents** > **Electronic document receipt log**.
-If you don't see successfully proccesed invoices, remove filter for the table.
+If you don't see successfully proccesed invoices, remove the table filter.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]